Ghost in the Shell: Stand Alone Complex, Ghost in the Shell: Stand Alone Complex - Solid State Society & Ghost in the Shell: SAC_2045:

 A cyborg employed as the field commander of Section 9.

-- Action Girl: Obviously.
+- Action Hero: Obviously.
 She's the field commander, she has to be a fighter.

 - Adaptational Badass: Zig-Zagged.
 On one hand, she is now physically strong enough to successfully disable a Spider Tank, something she failed to do in the first anime film, while taking somewhat less structural damage in her body; similarly, her hand-to-hand skills are also amped up, to the point that her fight against the garbageman has her throwing him around and not struggling heavily against him like in the anime film.
 On the other hand, she is surprised and tricked several times, ends up captured twice, and the one time she attempts a cyberhack, she's the one whose Ghost ends up compromised; also, she's also never shown holding a position of authority over the other members of Section 9.
 Her vulnerabilities in this iteration of the franchise are represented mainly by her lack of experience in dealing with such situations, since she's only been at it for a year.
 Not only that, she's actually a teenager Hanka Robotics abducted for their experiments.